Information about Mary's Well

 Other Forms of the Name with authority source (if provided) in italics:

-A spring well in the plantation so called, but does not represent any peculiar appearance or matter worthy of remark.
+A spring well so called.
+It does not represent any matter worthy of remark and the name is only known to the inhabitants.

 What is a townland?: